 Child Support Services in Boca Raton, West Palm Beach and Fort Lauderdale

-Our child support lawyers can also represent you if modifications to child support agreements are necessary.
-A modification to child support payments can be requested if there are significant changes in circumstances for one or both parents or the financial needs of the children, or there are changes made to the parenting or time sharing plans.
+Our lawyers can also represent you if modifications to agreements are necessary.
+A modification to support payments can be requested if there are significant changes in circumstances for one or both parents or the financial needs of the children, or there are changes made to the parenting or time sharing plans.

-We can also help you with enforcing child support agreements if the other parent is not keeping up with regularly scheduled child support payments.
-A child support attorney can be your best chance of ensuring that child support payments are paid as determined by the court, and that they are not late or delinquent.
+We can also help you with enforcing child support agreements if the other parent is not keeping up with regularly scheduled payments.
+An attorney can be your best chance of ensuring that payments are paid as determined by the court, and that they are not late or delinquent.

-With offices located in Boca Raton, West Palm Beach and Fort Lauderdale, a child support attorney from our firm is conveniently located to most individuals within the South Florida area.
-We offer free, no-obligation child support consultations, providing you with the opportunity to ask about child support guidelines and the process that occurs in determining child support in conjunction with a divorce, or to obtain more information about modifying or enforcing existing child support agreements.
+With offices located in Boca Raton, West Palm Beach and Fort Lauderdale, an attorney from our firm is conveniently located to most individuals within the South Florida area.
+We offer free, no-obligation child support consultations, providing you with the opportunity to ask about child support guidelines and the process that occurs in determining support in conjunction with a divorce, or to obtain more information about modifying or enforcing existing agreements.

 Contact Our Florida Child Support Lawyers Today!

-If you have children, are going through a divorce and need help navigating the process of child support determination, or require legal representation to modify or enforce an existing child support agreement, call the South Florida child support attorneys at Klein Law Group today at 561-353-2800.
-We can provide you with solid legal guidance, answer the many questions you may have, and schedule a no-cost child support consultation during which you can further discuss the unique aspects of your case.
-If you prefer, you can fill out the form on the side of this page and one of our experienced child support lawyers will call you back.
+If you have children, are going through a divorce and need help navigating the process of child support determination, or require legal representation to modify or enforce an existing agreement, call the South Florida attorneys at Klein Law Group today at 561-367-5166.
+We can provide you with solid legal guidance, answer the many questions you may have, and schedule a no-cost consultation during which you can further discuss the unique aspects of your case.
+If you prefer, you can fill out the form on the side of this page and one of our experienced lawyers will call you back.